lucasayb/www.lucasyamamoto.com.golang/_posts/2024-02-04-i-changed-my-entire-website-from-gatsby-to-go-lang.md

 The project can be found here.
 I've added a `README.md` and explained a few things (with the help of ChatGPT, obviously).
 The older version is available here.
 I've left everything open because it's beneficial to share some achievements and gather opinions from people.

 I do plan to build a library from this project, not because I think I will create the new Hugo, but to experience the entire process of building a library and possibly finding a direct and simple way to implement sites like Jekyll does.
 I have a great admiration for Jekyll and have been contemplating building a theme converter for that SSG.
 Maybe?
 I'm not certain yet.
+I'm not even certain if I won't switch to Hugo in a near future.

 ## I’m Not a Go Reference